SmartScheduleByTeamOp/Web_AboutUs/README.md

 # Web_AboutUs
-This repository is for a little proyec for testing
+This repository is for a little proyect for testing